 Now you are at the courtyard of the Bara Imambara complex.
 You can first see the grand mosque – Asafi Mosque.

 As said above, Asafi Mosque was also constructed by Asaf Ud Doula.
 This is the biggest mosque in Lucknow.
-Asafi Mosque has been positioned in such an angle so that anybody inside the complex can offer prayer.
+Asafi Mosque has been positioned in such an angle so that anybody inside the complex can offer their prayer.

 The mosque can be approached by imposing few steps.
 Only Shia Muslims can go inside the mosque.
 Exceptionally this rule is followed only in Lucknow.
 I have visited Jama Masjid in Delhi, Nakhoda Masjid in Kolkata, Shat Gombuj Masjid (Sixty Dommed Mosque) in Bangladesh and many other mosques across Indian Subcontinent.
 Nobody stopped me, but only in Lucknow I was not allowed to go inside.
 If you are not a Shia Muslim (not even a Sunni Muslim can go inside the mosque) the only option for you is to get the exterior view of the gigantic mosque.
 Asafi Mosque was built of Lakhuri bricks laid in mortar and design extended by stucco which mostly confine to floral, geometrical and arabesque pattern.
 This is interesting.
 Here we can see the influence of Buddhist and Hindu architecture.
 So, we can see the secularism practiced by Nawab Asaf Ud Doula has been reflected in his creativity.
 We can say the Indo-Islamic Architecture that started with the foundation of Qutb Minar achieved completeness in Asafi Imambara Complex.